David Nelson (Utah activist): Organization

 He served from 1988 to 1989 as a member of the board of advisers of the San Jose, Calif.-based Bay Area Municipal Elections Committee.

-He served from 1991 to 1997 as a guest public speaker at collegiate, community and LGBT groups in Utah including the University of Utah Hinckley Institute of Politics, Weber State University and the YWCA of Salt Lake City.
+He served from 1991 to 1997 as a guest public speaker at collegiate, community and LGBTQ groups in Utah including the University of Utah Hinckley Institute of Politics, Weber State University and the YWCA of Salt Lake City.

 He organized the lobbying of the members of the U.S. congressional delegation from Utah in 1993 by their constituents at the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.

 He helped organize a protest of, and published a complaint to the Utah Judicial Conduct Commission against, Utah 3rd District Court Judge David S. Young in 1994 for reducing the sentence of David Nelson Thacker who was convicted of killing gay Salt Lake City businessman Douglas Koehler.
 He helped organize the "No on Young" campaign in 1996 against the retention election of Young who lost election in 2002—the first judge who lost election in the state.

 He served in 1997 as a member of the board of directors of the Washington-based Gay and Lesbian Victory Fund Inc. and as the chairman of its public-relations committee.

 He helped organize a memorial service and candlelight vigil in 1998 in Utah after the beating death of gay University of Wyoming student Matthew Shepard.

 He helped develop in 1998 a legal and political strategy for the repeal of the state sodomy law with the American Civil Liberties Union of Utah.

-He founded GayVoteUtah.com in 2001 to offer the online voter registration of LGBT Utahns.
+He founded GayVoteUtah.com in 2001 to offer the online voter registration of LGBTQ Utahns.

-He founded Stonewall Shooting Sports of Utah in 2002 which became one of the largest LGBT firearm groups in the United States—the first such group in the state.
+He founded Stonewall Shooting Sports of Utah in 2002 which became one of the largest LGBTQ firearm groups in the United States—the first such group in the state.

-He founded the Utah Stonewall Hall of Fame in 2006 with more than 600 LGBT Utahns inducted.
+He founded the Utah Stonewall Hall of Fame in 2006 with more than 600 LGBTQ Utahns inducted.